Prevent Salmonella: Thoroughly Clean Your Kitchen

 In order to prevent an infection, it's important that we first understand how this bacteria can get into your food.
 Salmonella can be present in or on raw meat, fish, poultry, eggs, and even some vegetables.

-- 1Generally, proper cooking temperatures kill salmonella bacteria on or in your food.The problems come in when finished dishes are contaminated by residual salmonella in the kitchen.Advertisement
+- 1Generally, proper cooking temperatures kill salmonella bacteria on or in your food.The problems come when finished dishes are contaminated by residual salmonella in the kitchen.Advertisement

-- 2If you are preparing a dish with any ingredient known for salmonella contamination, it is important that you clean carefully, during and after preparations.Start by gathering clean towels and washcloths.Advertisement
+- 2If you are preparing a dish with any ingredient known for salmonella contamination, it is important that you clean carefully, before, during and after preparations.Start by gathering clean towels and washcloths.Advertisement

 - 3Throw away worn-out sponges or washcloths you are using in the kitchen.Sponges are notorious for holding bacteria in the tiny pores and crevices.
 While they may be pretty and handy, a sponge can also spread salmonella all over your kitchen.
 First, pour hot water on the sponge if you want to use it for washing dishes.